NOTE: This product is more than 24 hours old.

 streams are running normal.
 Real-Time Water data can be found by

 Soil moisture - Above normal.
 Soil moisture and drought

 related data and charts can be seen at: www.cpc.ncep.noaa.gov and

 Reservoir conditions - Reservoir levels across the New York City

-water supply system are 6 percent below normal.
-Reservoir levels
+water supply system are normal.
+Reservoir levels across the combined

-across the combined 13 Northeast New Jersey reservoirs are 16
+13 Northeast New Jersey reservoirs are 9 percent above normal.

-during the first week of the outlook period producing moderate to
+first week of the outlook period then above normal during the

 For complete weather information, visit our web site at:

 You can follow us on Facebook at: www.facebook.com/NWSNewYorkNY